 What is Vision Zero?

 The Vision Zero program is dedicated to eliminating traffic fatalities and serious injuries and has been implemented in numerous areas throughout the world.
-This Plan is a systematic approach to implementing safety countermeasures and policies to reduce – with the goal of ultimately eliminating -- fatalities and serious injuries related to mobility in Miami-Dade County.
+This Plan is a systematic approach to implementing safety countermeasures and policies to reduce – with the goal of ultimately eliminating -- fatalities and serious injuries related to mobility in Miami-Dade County by 2040.

 Key objectives of this Plan include:

 - establishing a methodology by which crash statistics can continue to be used to determine priorities for crash locations improvements

 - measuring the ongoing progress of the Plan

 - providing a means to engage local government and citizenry

 - offering specific guidance on proven safety countermeasures